thebader9/RMLGROUP2/README.md

  |Remediated EBM on training data |0.7801|
  |Remediated EBM true validation data |0.7861|

-* As a comparison exercise and to further improve the model, we ran the validation dataset on PiML Library
+* As a comparison exercise and to further improve the model, we ran the validation dataset on PiML Library:

 #### Retraining best model(EBM) on PiML
  | Train                      |  Test     |